ospaf/ospaf-primary/GithubUser/DMLib/README.md

 - Connect to our local database.
 Mongo in this case
 - Edit database_info.demo and Add database_info to ~/.DMconf

+# DMAccount.py
+- Add/Load accounts To/from DB, sync with server

 # DMSharedUsers.py
 - our robot users
 - Edit account_info.demo and Add account_info to ~/.DMconf